Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 1. Goal
 2. Install and Build llama.cpp
-3. Start the Local Model Server
+3. Start the Local Model Server With Logs
 4. Batching and Parallel Slot Settings
 5. Create an API Key
 6. Configure Caddy as the Protected API Gateway
 7. Create a Vast.ai Tunnel
 8. Find the API Base URL
 9. Test the Protected API
+10. Log Token Usage From the API
-10. Configure OpenCode
+11. Configure OpenCode
-11. Rotate the API Key Over SSH
+12. Rotate the API Key Over SSH
-12. Final Working Layout
+13. Final Working Layout
-13. Notes
+14. Notes

 ---